getsentry/hackweek-servicegraph/README.md

     "ip": "locally observed ip address",
     "type": "what type of host am I",
     "description": "human readable description",
     "id": "<host_id>", # optional host id obtained from previous calls, the registrar is encouraged but is not required to retain the id
-  }
+    "project_id": "The id of the project (a la sentry)", }
 }
 ```